Licensing Hospice Care (216-RICR-40-10-11)

-1.Wastes which are not classified as infectious waste, hazardous wastes or which are not otherwise regulated by law or rule may be disposed in dumpsters or load packers provided the following precautions are maintained:
+1.Wastes which are not classified as infectious wastes, hazardous wastes, or which are not otherwise regulated by law or rule may be disposed in dumpsters or load packers provided the following precautions are maintained:

-a.Dumpsters shall be tightly covered, leak proof, inaccessible to rodents and animals, and placed on concrete slabs preferably graded to a drain.
+a.Dumpsters shall be tightly covered, leak-proof, inaccessible to rodents and animals, and placed on concrete slabs preferably graded to a drain.
 Water supply shall be available within easy accessibility for washing down of the area.
 In addition, the pick-up schedule shall be maintained with more frequent pick-ups when required.
-The dumping site of waste materials must be in sanitary landfills approved by the Department of Environmental Management.
+The dumping site of waste materials must be in sanitary landfills approved by the Rhode Island Department of Environmental Management.

 b.Load packers must conform to the same restrictions required for dumpsters and, in addition, load packers shall be: